Griesbacher/histou/README.md

 ## Installation
 ### Dependencies
-- Grafana
-- Webserver with PHP 5.4+
+- Webserver with PHP 5.3.3+
-- PHP commandline tool
+- PHP commandline tool / phpcgi

 ### Webserver
 - The whole Histoufolder accessible by copying to your webserver.
 On Debian with apache this would mean, to copy the whole Histoufolder to /var/www/